ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 version number at the console and exited.

-For a more complete installation verification, run the automated tests and confirm that no errors are reported.
+For a more complete installation verification, run the automated tests and confirm that no errors are reported:

 .. code-block:: bash